aerz/octarine-raycast/README.md

 - **Show attachment count**.
 Display the number of attachments per workspace in parentheses.
 - **Flatten workspace sections**.
 Show all attachments in a single alphabetically sorted list.
 - **Exclude file extensions**.
 Comma-separated list of file extensions to omit from results.

+## Search Pinned Notes

+Search pinned notes across all workspaces by title or path.

+**Search & Filter**

+Use the dropdown to filter by workspace.

+**Preferences**

+- **Show workspace note count**.
+Display the number of pinned notes per workspace in parentheses.